SimonLaub/CarGame/README.md

 <h2>Exercise 3.</h2>
 So far, so good.
 But its not a game unless the user receives points for doing well, and no points for not doing so good… <br>
 Getting that out of ChatGPT was not so easy… <br>And took several prompts and much explaining...<br>
-Looking at the very few changes needed to make that work, you can’t help thinking that it would have been easier just to add the scoring to the code yourself.  <br>
+Looking at the very few changes needed to make that work, <br>you can’t help thinking that it would have been easier just to add the scoring to the code yourself.  <br>
 Anyway, the end result of the discussion can be seen in <a href="Code/Cargame.py">Car Game</a> (With points).<br>
 <img src="Pics/CarGameScreen.jpg" alt="Chat with ChatGPT" width="200" hspace="100"><br>
 Try out the code.
 Or make your adjustments to the code to add points to the game. <br>